gnembon/fabric-carpet/docs/scarpet/api/BlocksAndWorldAccess.md

 ### `air(pos)`

-Boolean function, true if a block is air, cave air, or void air, or any other air they come up with.
+Boolean function, true if a block is air... or cave air... or void air... or any other air they come up with.

 ### `liquid(pos)`